 Is your teenager experimenting with drugs and alcohol?
 If you’ve never asked yourself that question, it’s high time to consider it.
-According to a 2011 University of Michigan poll, only 10 percent of parents of teens believe that their teen used alcohol or marijuana in the last year.
+According to a Project Know, an American Addiction Centers Resource, many parents falsely assume that their children will never use drugs or alcohol.
 Teens themselves, though, report a different story.

 Clearly, there is a disconnect between teenagers’ behavior and parents’ awareness.
 Yet, if you can consider that your child may be using alcohol, marijuana, or other drugs, you can begin to talk about it, provide guidance, and allow your teen to ask questions.